ddev/ddev/docs/content/developers/remote-config.md

 ### Conditions and Versions

-Every message can optionally include a condition and a version constraint to limit the message to matching conditions and DDEV versions only.
+Every message can optionally include a condition and version constraint to limit the message to matching conditions and DDEV versions.

 Every element of the array `conditions` may contain a condition listed by `ddev debug message-conditions`.
 It may be prefixed by a `!` to negate the